'Roma' wins two early Oscars as Queen rocks show without a host

-LOS ANGELES (Reuters) - Alfonso Cuaron’s “Roma” took home two early Oscars on Sunday at an Academy Awards ceremony without a host but filled with powerhouse music performances.
+LOS ANGELES (Reuters) - Alfonso Cuaron’s “Roma” took home two early Oscars on Sunday at an Academy Awards ceremony held without a host but filled with powerhouse music performances.

+“Roma” won the best foreign language Oscar - a first for Mexico - and director Cuaron was named best cinematographer - two of several awards that his sentimental movie is expected to win on Sunday.

+The black-and-white “Roma” went into Sunday’s show with 10 nominations, including best picture.
+A win would mark the first best picture Oscar for Netflix and a sign that streaming services can not only compete with traditional Hollywood studios, but beat them at their own game.

+Lady Gaga and her “A Star is Born” director Bradley Cooper sang an emotional rendition of their hit song “Shallow,” sitting side by side at a grand piano and bringing the audience to its feet.

+Bette Midler and Jennifer Hudson also took the stage for nominated songs from the film “Mary Poppins Returns” and documentary “RBG.”

-Mahershala Ali was named best supporting actor for playing a black pianist touring the segregated U.S. South in the 1960s - his second Academy Award in three years.
+In the acting races, Mahershala Ali was named best supporting actor for playing a black pianist touring the segregated U.S. South in the 1960s - his second Academy Award in three years.

 The lack of a host did not deter presenters from cracking Hollywood and political jokes.